 pre-funding their accounts at the central bank.
 Therefore, there are no liquidity needs for the operator.
 However, participants must ensure that they manage their liquidity to ensure prompt settlement of payment instructions.

-Participants are required to sufficiently prefund their settlement accounts as UNISS has the capability to monitor availability of liquidity in the system.
+Participants are required to prefund their settlement accounts as UNISS has the capability to monitor availability of liquidity in the system.
 BOU assists participants in their liquidity management, through the provision of the intraday liquidity facilities.

 Nevertheless, challenges exist with regard to settlement of positions arising from local foreign clearing transactions.
 The messages prefunding the foreign currency account on RTGS at times delay either to be received by Bank of Uganda or to be posted on the RTGS and therefore by the time of settlement the funds on account are inadequate to settle the clearing position(s).
 On other occasions, the participant simply doesn’t have enough liquidity especially if the claims are emanating from cheques that are yet to go through the clearing process.
 Policy proposals are being considered to address this matter.